pramindanata/architecture-katas/kata/santa-workshop/trd/generating-delivery-routes.md

 ## Generating Distance

-TSP algorithm requires a matrix containing the distance of each address but we only have the coordinate of the addresses.
+TSP algorithm requires a matrix containing the distance of each address, but we only have the coordinate of the addresses.
 To calculate the distance, we can use the Haversine distance formula.

 ## Actual Implementation